pelithne/k8s/workshop.md

  * Modify an application using Helm
  * and much more...

- The basic idea with the workshop, is to deploy the same application over and over (and over) again, but using more and more andvanced methods.
+ The basic idea with the workshop, is to deploy the same application over and over (and over) again, but using more and more "advanced" methods.

 ## Running Docker Containers locally